BrandMeister/DMRHost/README.md

 The Nextion displays can connect to the UART on the Raspberry Pi, or via a USB to TTL serial converter like the FT-232RL.
-It may also be connected to the UART output of the MMDVM modem (Arduino Due, STM32, Teensy), or to the UART output on the UMP.
+It may also be connected to the UART output of the MMDVM modem (Arduino Due, STM32, Teensy)

 The Hobbytronics TFT Display, which is a Pi-Hat, connects to the UART on the Raspbery Pi.